-Carleton’s Health and Counselling Services (HCS) is now able to book appointments for first and second-dose mRNA (Pfizer) vaccines for eligible people ages 12 or older.
+Carleton’s Health and Counselling Services (HCS) is now able to book appointments for the COVID-19 booster vaccine for eligible people ages 18 or older.
 To facilitate the administration of these vaccines, members of the Carleton community are asked to book an appointment for one of the available dates and times.

 To book an appointment, you must be: